time-IO/tsm-orchestration/README.md

 approach, that an end user is able to create a new *thing* and all its settings for its infrastructure like database credentials or parser properties.
-When somebody enters or changes settings of a *thing* these changes are populated to *action services* by kafka events.
+When somebody enters or changes settings of a *thing* these changes are populated to *action services* by MQTT events.

 As long as ZID/TSM doesn't have a graphical end user frontend we have to produce events by ourselves.
-We directly use the kafka container for
+We directly use the MQTT container for
 that:

 ```bash